tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 That was almost two months ago.

-We managed to start over in another state and even got jobs but several days ago, my friend went missing.
+We managed to start over in another state and even got jobs but several days ago, we received the news that our town was destroyed by an earthquake.

+Now, my friend went missing.

 I think he went back to our old town and now, I have to go after him before it's too late.